aileen-zhang/writing/_posts/2018-06-06-strawberries.md

 ---

 The common supermarket strawberry
-is a monstrous fruit, engorged and studded
+is a monstrous fruit, engorged and studded<!--more-->
 with seeds, heavy enough to really pack a punch
-if you'd turn it projectile.<!--more--> Its meat is sweet as
+if you'd turn it projectile.
+Its meat is sweet as
 anything, as sweet as romance-novel love,

 as sweet as syrup chugged straight